 Air dry or tumble dry baby clothes?

-Air drying baby clothes compared to using the tumble dryer has its benefits.
+Air drying instead of tumble drying baby clothes has its benefits.
 If you decide to air dry baby clothes, you have the option of doing it indoors or on a line outside.
 Air drying is cost-effective, increases the lifespan of your little one’s clothing, reduces wrinkles and creases, and is more environmentally friendly.

 Air drying in sunlight is also healthier, reducing bacteria and viruses on clothing.
 When air drying, always make sure the clothes are hung up with space between them for ventilation.
 However, using a clothes rack or line to air dry your little one’s clothing does take longer than using the tumble dryer.